-I walked with a friend and his friends up the jogging slopes of the fabled Mount Ledang, which in the old stories was the home of a mystical princess who had enchanted the Sultan Mahmud Shah into building a golden bridge from its summit to the palace in Malacca, later razed by the Portuguese empire-builders in the sixteenth century.
+I walked with a friend and his friends up the jogging slopes of the nearby mountain.
 We passed waterfalls and a Chinese man who draped himself in chains as he struggled uphill, buying Kluang’s famous biscuits on the way back and having dinner at his palatial house.
 He dropped me off at the station later that night, where I awaited the arrival of the night train that would take me northwards along the Jungle Railway.
 It arrived in due course and I tiptoed past families to my upper-level bunk, lying on my side, watching the lights vanishing as we returned to darkness.

 In the night, while I slumbered, we would pass by Gua Musang, Jerantut, Dabong, those small towns slowly being forgotten in a march to progress, soon to be reduced to mere names of stations on the way up the East Coast on a rocking locomotive soon to be traversing oil palm estates instead of the receding jungles.